lragnarsson/Emerald-Engine/doc/project_specification_TSBK03.md

 Grass generated in the geometry shader stage of rendering.
 The grass should be generated with some form of distance-based level of detail.
 ###### Grass Animation
 Using a gradient map (normal map) such as the ones used for water waves.
+###### Directional Light Source with Shadows
+A sun which casts shadows using shadow maps
 ###### Performance optimizations of Emerald
-In order to run this demo on our laptops, we need to do some optimizations to EmeraldEngine, as well as be able to disable GPU-intensive features dynamically.
+In order to run this demo on our laptops, we need to do some optimizations to EmeraldEngine, as well as be able to disable GPU-intensive features at run time.
+There are a few obvious things which can be investigated including:

+* View space shading
+* Light culling on the GPU
+* More efficient light source updating
+* LOD for models

 A scene will be created using these techniques.
 The scene will contain terrain geometry, along with som models.

 ### Might do features

-* Shadow mapping
+* Shadow Maps for Point Lights
-Render scene with shadow mapping.
-Each light source needs to be re-rendered ''live''.
+Using cubemaps with depth information for each light source

 * Different level of detail algorithms
 For both terrain and grass.